DM (Desktop Metal Inc.) stock is in for a key growth catalyst - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Aug 22 when Fulop Ric bought 6,000 shares for $3.21 per share.
 The transaction valued at 19,235 led to the insider holds 20,264,999 shares of the business.

 Fulop Ric bought 5,000 shares of DM for $16,016 on Aug 16.
 The CHIEF EXECUTIVE OFFICER now owns 20,258,999 shares after completing the transaction at $3.20 per share.
 On Aug 11, another insider, Fulop Ric, who serves as the CHIEF EXECUTIVE OFFICER of the company, bought 30,000 shares for $3.09 each.
 As a result, the insider paid 92,844 and bolstered with 20,253,999 shares of the company.